Give Page Feedback

 Default Settings can be found both in the General Settings Window and on a per Grouping basis.
 They are starting values that the Active Grid uses when no persistent data exists for the Active Grid.
 If persistent data does exist, in most instances the values for these settings that is found in the persistent data will be used.

 The most important of these is the World, as it defines the World that the Active Grid starts the game synced to, which controls which Asset Chunks will be loaded.
-However, you can change the World that the Active Grid is synced to at runtime, and if you do, the change is saved with persistent data.
-The default World is not used in this situation when the data is loaded.
+Do note, however, that you can change the World that the Active Grid is synced to at runtime, and if you do, the change is saved with persistent data, meaning that when the persistent data is loaded, the Active Grid will be synced to that World rather than the Default World.

 The settings found below the World are also modifiable at runtime, which allows you to change them depending on the World you are syncing the Active Grid to.